By using our website, you agree to our use of cookies (Visit our privacy policy).

 Whether you’re doing voiceover work for an e-learning class, a corporate training seminar, or a video game, the listener needs to be able to make out what you’re saying.

-Coaches are especially helpful when it comes to improving your mindset and finding ways to speak clearly in a variety of contexts.
+Coaches are especially helpful when it comes to improving your mindset and learning to speak clearly in different contexts.

 Flexibility is another important skill when it comes to nailing auditions and building your reputation as a voice actor.

-The wider range of projects you can work on, the more like you are to find voice acting jobs and develop your career.
+The more projects you can work on, the more likely you are to find voice acting jobs and develop your career.

 Cold reading refers to the process of recording a script without having seen it before the session.